1997-2001 Honda CR250 – Top End Rebuild – Introduction

 2-Stroke Top End Rebuild Time & Cost

-It’s hard to say how long a full top end rebuild will take you, but set aside a full day to complete it.
+It’s hard to say how long a complete top-end rebuild will take, but set aside a full day to complete it.

-This service will cost between $20 and $400 depending on what tools you already have and what parts you need.
+This service will cost between $20 and $400, depending on the tools you already have and the parts you need.

-And if you need to send parts out to be machined or refinished, you could be looking at $1,000 or more.
+And if you need to send parts out to be machined or refinished, the cost could be $1,000 or more.

 For example, a full cylinder re-plating can cost upwards of $400.